 An Uncharacteristic Project

-Perhaps because Witmark published a large number of operettas and other musical theater works, Lenox and Sutton produced a one-act romantic operetta:
+Perhaps because Witmark published a large number of operettas and other musical theater works, Lenox and Sutton turned out a one-act romantic operetta before the end of the year.
+Telling the story of obstacles encountered by a matador and the woman with whom he planned to elope, the operetta was described containing music "of the classical style."

 Although The Rose of Castile might have suited Witmark's catalog of short productions marketed for educational and other non-professional productions, Lenox and Sutton's popularity probably also resulted in its vaudeville debut at Union Square theater.
 Variety's "New Acts of the Week" column included the following mixed review: